JuKnrd/TENSOAP-FAST/example/TENSOAP-FAST-tutorial/README.rst

   $ source ${SFT}/env.sh

-Firstly, we split the data set into a testing and a training set, and calculate the lambda-SOAP (lambda=1) power spectrum for the training set.
+We split the data set into a testing and a training set, and calculate the lambda-SOAP (lambda=1) power spectrum for the training set.

 ::